Machian Gravity: A mathematical formulation for Mach's Principle: Machian Gravity in presence of the source terms

+Of course, this definition has been obtained in a reference frame where the metric tensor is independent of $\zeta$.
+However, we can always transform back to the coordinate system in which $m_0/m_g$ is constant.
+In that frame, the form of the stress-energy tensor remains unchanged, as the transformation involves only rotating metric tensors and the velocities and does not contain any derivatives.
+Therefore, we get the 5-dimensional stress energy tensor to be

-\subsubsection{Exploring the Brans-Dicke Theory}
+\subsection{Exploring the Brans-Dicke Theory}

 Earlier in Sec.~\ref{Section:FieldEquation}, we discussed that the field equation for the theory yields a Brans-Dicke-like scalar field with the Dicke coupling constant $\omega_D = 0$.
-However, observations indicate that the Dicke coupling constant should approach infinity to align with experimental data.
-The main challenge here is that the laplacian of scalar field must be very small.
-Since the equation of motion for the scalar field is given by Eq.~\ref{Eq21_BD_Scalar}, achieving a small $\phi$ requires $\omega_D \rightarrow 0$.
+However, observations indicate that the Dicke coupling constant should be very large to align with experimental data.

+The main challenge here is that the laplacian of scalar field must be very small to explain observations.
+However, in the BD theory the field equation for the scalar field is given by

+Therefore, unless $\omega_D$ is very large, the value of $\square \phi$ should be large and can not explain the observations.